variotry/knockout-decorator/README.md

 ### 2.Use observable array

-Just attach "@vt.observableArray" to an Array type property as below.
+Just attach "@kd.observableArray" to an Array type property as below.

-    @vt.observableArray
+    @kd.observableArray
     public list = [ "data1", "data2", "data3" ];

 This code is similar to `public list = ko.observableArray([ "data1", "data2", "data3" ])`.